-Emergency preparedness is using commonsense principles to prepare yourself and your family for the types of events that would/cold prove devastating.
+Emergency preparedness is using common sense principles to prepare yourself and your family for the types of events that would/could prove devastating.
 Well, devastating if you are not prepared.
 Look at prepping as “insurance” against emergencies, disasters, and grid-down.
 You pay your premium each month and sleep well at night knowing you are covered.

 Wrapping this article up, I am asking you to be balanced and enjoy your life.
-Be a prepper and allow that to enhance your life that much more, not take it over, and consume you and your family.
-Be happy, enjoy sunsets, love sun rises, go for great walks with your spouse, throw the football with your kids, and then work on your solar project or build your Ham-In-The-Box as time permits.
+Be a prepper and allow that prepping to enhance your life that much more, not take it over, and consume you and your family.
+Be happy, enjoy sunsets, love sunrises, go for great walks with your spouse, throw the football with your kids, and then work on your solar project or build your radio GoBox as time permits.

 And, finally, sorry to disappoint you that I wasn’t really looking for a date.
 I know, I am such a tease…right?

 2009 - 2019 Copyright © AHTrimble.com ~ All rights reserved No reproduction or other use of this content without expressed written permission from AHTrimble.com See Content Use Policy for more information.